Neethu9074/carbon/README.md

 sudo gpasswd -a $USER docker
 newgrp docker
 ```

+#### Preferences/Environment Variables

+A few environment variables are used to tweak the UI development workflow to your personal preferences:

+* `HOT_RELOAD`: If this is set to a non-empty string and the build is running in development mode, the build will trigger a browser reload automatically when a file is changed and saved and the project has been recompiled.
+Without this, you'll have to refresh manually.
+* `DONT_OPEN_BROWSER`: If this is set to a non-empty string, the UI build will not open a new browser window when the build is finished.

 ## Branching Model
 We are using the [Git flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model in ui-client.